 I joined St. Barnabas 8 1/2 years ago as a lunch time supervisor.
 After 2 years I was employed as a 1:1, a job which I thoroughly enjoyed.
 I am now in my second year working in year 1, after spending 2 years in reception and feel very lucky to be able to say that I love my job.
 Outside of school I have two teenage sons, a husband and a dog.
 I enjoy reading, painting and decorating and long walks with my dog.

-I joined St Barnabas in April 2013 as a Lunchtime Supervisor and since then have also been working as a TA, supporting a child 1:1 through foundation, year 1 and year 2.
-I enjoy sports, especially football and watch my two younger sons play regularly.
-I enjoy spending quality time with family and friends and I also love listening to rock/pop music but its got to be loud - I don't like a quiet house!
+I joined St Barnabas in April 2013 as a Lunchtime Supervisor and since then have worked as a 1:1 TA supporting children in their journey through each year group - Reception, 1 & 2.
+I am currently working in Reception.
+Outside of work I enjoy spending quality time with family and friends and watching my two younger sons play football every weekend.
+I also love listening to rock/pop music but it's got to be loud - I don't like a quiet house!